michelelagreca/Twitter-API-Tutorial/README.md

 In results there will be an object containing the tweets informations.<br><br>

 # Data Analysis
 This last section of the tutorial will focus on a simple analysis of twitter data extracted with Twitter API.
-The library used for this analysis is TwitterAPI.<br><br>
+The library used for this analysis is TwitterAPI.
+The full code is available in the /code directory.<br><br>
 ## Scenario
 Vinted is a Lithuanian online marketplace and community that allows its users to sell, buy, and swap new or secondhand clothing items and accessories [5].<br>